 6. Extra Sugary Drinks: Sugary drinks, including honey, corn syrup and fructose can aggravate your bladder and cause the need to go to the bathroom.

 They key to discovering what’s right for your body is to simply pay attention to how different drinks and foods affect you.
 Adopting healthy intimate habits can also have a huge impact on daily health—before, during and after pregnancy.
 Remain watchful for signs of infections, wipe from front to back, wear clothing that breathes and only wash with products specially designed for intimate use.
 All of these things will help you to stay fresh and healthy every day.

 Finally, as your baby and your belly get bigger, more pressure is exerted on the bladder and your pelvic floor.
 The pelvic floor muscles are responsible to keeping you in control of your bodily functions and when weakened it can lead to bladder leaks.
 You can strengthen your pelvic floor with simple contract and release exercises called Kegels.
-Find out more about these exercises and how to prevent pregnancy incontinence before it happens in our full article here.
+Find out more about these exercises and how to prevent pregnancy incontinence before it happens.